shaheersks1/1800_202630_BBY-04/README.md

 shaheer and richard
 BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.

----Richard - BCIT CST student who loves existing and living.
+--Richard - BCIT CST student who loves existing and living.
 Fun fact: I really love...
 Jesus.
 --Jordan - BCIT CST student, the goat.
 Fun fact: First language is French, ohhooho!